Mathématique: Chapter 78

 So strange that the warp of space and time should resemble liquid water.

-The flux of the field pulled paradoxical emotion from beyond the mnemonic seal of The Greeting.
-A deep unease, bordering on fear.
-A profound familiarity more emotional than mathematical.
-A physical horror more related to the appearance of the field than its concept.
-A knife-edge of longing hooked into nothing he could name.
+The flux of the field pulled paradoxical emotion from beyond the mnemonic seal of The Greeting: a deep unease, bordering on fear; a profound familiarity more emotional than mathematical; a physical horror more related to the appearance of the field than its concept; a fish hook of longing caught in nothing he could name.

 And.